Seeyaflying/Qobuz-RPC/README.md

 > **Note:** Closing the main GUI window will automatically stop the RPC connection.

 ---
+## 🛑 Important: Windows Security Warning (SmartScreen)

+Because this application is new and maintained by a small group of independent developers, **Windows Defender SmartScreen** has not yet built a positive reputation for it.
+This is a common issue for new software.

+**Your app is safe to use.** You may see a temporary warning when you first download or run the installer.

+### How to Safely Bypass the SmartScreen Warning

+If you see a blue window titled **"Windows protected your PC,"** follow these two steps to complete the installation:

+1. Click the **"More info"** text link, located beneath the main message.
+2. A new button will appear on the right.
+Click **"Run anyway"** to launch the installer.

+### Our Plan to Resolve This Permanently

+We are actively working to establish trust and resolve this warning for all future users by:

+* Submitting the file to Microsoft for review as a false positive.
+* Acquiring a **Code Signing Certificate** to verify our identity as the publisher and instantly boost reputation.

+### This is a temporary inconvenience, and we appreciate your support!
+If you have any concerns, please contact our support channel at **turtlehavengames@gmail.com**.

 ## 🛠️ Developer Setup (From Source)